cunnie/docs/ghetto_raid.md

 ```
 ssh root@nas.nono.com
- # we prefer the bash shell; for those we prefer csh syntax,
- # adjust the for-loop syntax further down
-bash
  # we remount the root filesystem as read-write so that we
  # can install bonnie++
 mount -o rw /